jobovy/jupyterlite-repl-prerun/README.md

 ## Usage

 JupyterLite allows you to [embed a live REPL](https://jupyterlite.readthedocs.io/en/latest/quickstart/embed-repl.html) in a webpage.
-This extension allows you to specify code that should be pre-run in the REPL.
+This extension allows you to specify code that should be pre-run in the REPL using the `prerun` URL parameter.
 For example, when using the `pyodide` kernel, you can use this extension to install a package not included by default in `pyodide` or to set configuration variables.

 Example: